 Adult Education Classes

 Programs offering GED or equivalent courses for adults within regular schools, whether classes are held during evening or daytime schedules.

 English as Second Language

 English language classes for students whose first language is not English.

-Mission schools — Bishop Miege High School is located at 5041 Reinhardt Dr, Mission KS 66205.
-5041 Reinhardt Dr is in the 66205 ZIP code in Mission, KS The school district for Bishop Miege High School is the Archdiocese Kansas City Education Off.
+Roeland Park schools — Bishop Miege High School is located at 5041 Reinhardt Dr, Roeland Park KS 66205.
+5041 Reinhardt Dr is in the 66205 ZIP code in Roeland Park, KS The school district for Bishop Miege High School is the Archdiocese Of Kansas City In Kansas.
 Bishop Miege High School is a Catholic school that serves grade levels 9 - 12.

 School information provided by OnBoard Informatics Copyright (c) 2008.
 Information is deemed reliable but not guaranteed.

 Have a question?
 Visit our Help Center to find the answer

 Your Privacy is Important to Us

 We won't spam you.
 Nor will we give, sell, rent or otherwise make your email address available to third parties.